milos85vasic/Groot/README.md

 - groot
 - groot-java
 - groot-kotlin
+- groot-groovy
+- groot-scala
 - groot-credentials

 We currently support the following langauges:
 - Java
 - Kotlin

-Many other will come soon:
 - Groovy
 - Scala

-- Android ...
+Many other JVMs will come soon, Android too!

 # How to use it?
 To use Groot first you have to add it to your dependencies.